tomooda/ViennaTalk/ViennaTalk-Values.md

 Array | applyTo: | answers the member with the given index SequenceableCollection | applyTo: | answers the member with the given index
  | tail | answers the copy of collection without the 1st member.
+String | asViennaExpression | answers a BlockClosure that reproduce a Smalltalk object that corresponds to the VDM expression
+ | asViennaStatement | answers a BlockClosure that reproduce a Smalltalk object that corresponds to the VDM statement
 Dictionary | ** | iteration
   | applyTo | answers the value corresponds to the given key
   | comp | function composition